 Temperature: 17°C – 30°C

 October is one of the most pleasant months in Rishikesh.
-The humidity disappears, the sky stays blue, and the days feel comfortably warm.
-Nights can be slightly cool, so packing a light jacket is smart.
-Rafting season officially resumes, and the city becomes lively again.
+The humidity from rainy days disappears completly and, the sky stays blue, and the days feel nice and warm.
+Nights can be slightly cool, so packing a light jacket is a smart idea.
+Rafting season in Rishikesh officially resumes, and the city becomes active again.
 This is considered the peak travel season, so booking accommodations in advance is a good idea.

 November